Maria Amalia of Naples and Sicily

 Maria Amalia of Naples and Sicily (Maria Amalia Teresa; 26 April 1782 – 24 March 1866) was Queen of the French by marriage to Louis Philippe I, King of the French.
-She was the last Queen of France.
+She was the last Queen of the French.

 Among her grandchildren were the monarchs Leopold II of Belgium, Empress Carlota of Mexico, with whom Maria Amalia regularly corresponded while she was in Mexico, Ferdinand I of Bulgaria, and Queen Mercedes of Spain.

 Early years

 Maria Amalia (left) with her older sister Maria Luisa, by Angelica Kauffmann, 1782.

 Maria Amalia was born on 26 April 1782 at the Caserta Palace just outside Naples.
 She was the tenth of eighteen children of Ferdinand I of the Two Sicilies and Maria Carolina of Austria.

 As a young Italian princess, she was educated in the Catholic tradition, which she appears to have taken to heart.
 Maria Carolina, like her mother, Maria Theresa, made an effort to be a part of her daughter's life, though she was cared for daily by her governess, Vincenza Rizzi.
 As a child, Maria Amalia's mother and her aunt, Marie Antoinette, arranged for her engagement to Marie Antoinette's son, Louis Joseph, Dauphin of France, her cousin, the future king of France.
 Her young fiancé died in 1789.